-The Company's financial statements were prepared in accordance with Canadian generally accepted accounting principles ("GAAP") as set out in the Handbook of the Canadian Institute of Chartered Accountants ("CICA Handbook").
+The Company's financial statements were prepared in accordance with Canadian generally accepted accounting principles as set out in the Handbook of the Canadian Institute of Chartered Accountants.
 In 2010, the CICA Handbook was revised to incorporate International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board, and require publicly accountable enterprises to apply such standards effective for years beginning on or after January 1, 2011.
 Accordingly, the Company is reporting on this basis in these financial statements.
-The term "Canadian GAAP" refers to GAAP before it was revised to incorporate IFRS.